Jax Taylor And Brittany Cartwright Share ‘Happy’ Instagram Photo After Buying A House

 Although many believed Taylor and Cartwright would feature the majority of their wedding planning, and their wedding itself, on a potential second season of Jax and Brittany Take Kentucky, Taylor confirmed earlier this year that he was not open to appearing in a wedding spinoff.

 “I just want to make sure I’m in full control of my wedding,” he told Jackie Schimmel on her podcast, The B***h Bible, via Page Six.
-“I’ve gone to a wedding on our show — the very first one actually — Scheana’s wedding which was very lovely but I felt it was a little bit controlled by the show … it was a little bit produced.”
+“I’ve gone to a wedding on our show — the very first one actually — Scheana’s wedding which was very lovely but I felt it was a little bit controlled by the show… it was a little bit produced.”

-Taylor’s co-stars Katie Maloney and Tom Schwartz also got married on the show.
+Taylor’s co-stars, Katie Maloney and Tom Schwartz, also got married on the show.

-To see more of Taylor, Cartwright, and their co-stars, tune into Vanderpump Rules Season 7 on Monday nights at 9 p.m. on Bravo TV.
+To see more of Taylor, Cartwright, and their co-stars, tune into Vanderpump Rules Season 7.
+The show airs on Monday nights at 9 p.m. on Bravo TV.